snmnmin12/VisualOdometry/readme.md

 ```
 python filename
 ```
-But you need to set your data path to the correct data path now.
+But you need to set your data path to the correct data path, you can download data [here](https://drive.google.com/drive/folders/0B4ORAVKduZjIWFh0V0piSEFzYmM?usp=sharing)

 For the c++ files, you have to run below to get it running.
 Again, you have to modify the data path in the main file.